ahsanmemon/Cool-Research-and-Courses/README.md

 <h3>Papers</h3>
 <h5>Image Recognition</h5>
 <a href="https://arxiv.org/pdf/2005.12320.pdf">Learning To Classify Images Without Labels</a> A seminal paper on Image Recognition that I believe will make waves throughout the research community in the coming years.
 They have beaten the SOTA methods by a margin of over 20% on CIFAR10 and CIFAR100-20 datasets.<br><br>
 <a href="https://arxiv.org/abs/1503.03832">FaceNet: A Unified Embedding for Face Recognition and Clustering</a> A frontrunner in the race of Face Recognition Systems.<br><br>

+<h3>Repos</h3>
+<a href="https://github.com/tensorflow/models/tree/master/research">Tensorflow Research Repo</a> is an amazing repo that gives you access to implementations of some of the more advanced models out there in the market.
+These include many algorithms that are not available at the <a href="https://www.tensorflow.org/tutorials">Tensorflow Tutorials</a> webpage.<br><br>

+<a href="https://www.tensorflow.org/tutorials">Tensorflow Tutorials</a> are more for people who have just finished basic Tensorflow courses and are now ready to delve into more complex architectures that are seldom covered in those courses.
+They are really useful if you want to implement certain functionality out of the box.
+However, I did not find them easy to understand because they use Tensorflow almost completely (for performance reasons).
+Nonetheless, they are great for out-of-the-box implementations.<br><br>